simongog/sdsl-lite/README.md

   * `util::clear(T &o)` frees space by setting o to the empty object.
   * ...for more have a look into the cheat sheet in `extras/cheatsheet`.

 ## Supported platforms

 The library was successfully tested on the following configurations
   * Mac OS X 10.7.3 on a MacBookPro equipped with a Intel Core i5 CPU
   * Ubuntu Linux 12.04 running on a server equipped with Intel Xeon (E5640) CPUs

-We plan to support Windows in the near future.

 ## Installation